truenas/middleware/docs/userguide/index.rst

 Press :kbd:`Enter` to return to the first menu, seen in Figure 2.3a.
 Highlight "3 Reboot System" and press :kbd:`Enter`.
 Remove the CDROM.
 If you installed onto a USB thumb drive, leave the thumb drive inserted.
 Make sure that the device you installed to is listed as the first boot entry in the BIOS so that the system will boot from it.
-FreeNAS® should now be able to boot into the Console setup menu described in the Initial Setup section.
+FreeNAS® should now be able to boot into the Console setup menu described in `Initial Setup`_.

 **Figure 2.3b: Selecting Which Drive to Install Into**